enviPath/enviPath-python/docs/source/index.rst

 enviPath-python
 ===============

-**enviPath-python** is an open-source library that enables users to connect with the REST API endpoints of `enviPath <https://envipath.org/>`_.
+**enviPath-python** is an open-source package that enables users to connect with the REST API endpoints of `enviPath <https://envipath.org/>`_.
 This documentation is intended to help you learn how to use enviPath-python and encourage you to upload your data on the system.
 For the user desing to know how exactly enviPath works, we will refer to the `Wiki <https://wiki.envipath.com/>`_ and its paper: `enviPath - The environmental contaminant biotransformation